hasadna/monorepo/CONTRIBUTING.md

 `Noloan: New button in PrettyButtonsActivity doesn't work`

 # Adding a new project
-When adding a new project, add a README.md.
+When adding a new project:
+* Add a README.md.
+Mention the following:
+  * Project abstract
+  * How to install / use / run
+  * Issue and PR labelling name
-If you want a different license than the rest of the repo, add it to the project root.
+* If you want a different license than the rest of the repo, add it to the project root.